Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Introduction

-For a general \(\Cst\)\nb-algebra~\(A\), which may have very few projections, a good replacement for the Murray-von Neumann semigroup is the Cuntz semigroup \(W(A)\) constructed from positive elements.
-Cuntz~\cite{Cuntz:Dimension_functions} described traces on~\(A\) through states on~\(W(A)\), in order to ``make available for \(\Cst\)\nb-algebras the results of Goodearl and Handelman~\cite{Goodearl-Handelman:Rank_K0}''.
-The Cuntz semigroup turned out to be crucial in Elliott's programme of classification of nuclear separable simple \(\Cst\)\nb-algebras (alias \emph{Elliott \(\Cst\)\nb-algebras}).
+For a general \(\Cst\)\nb-algebra~\(A\), which may have very few projections, a good replacement for the Murray--von Neumann semigroup is the Cuntz semigroup \(W(A)\) constructed from positive elements.
+Cuntz~\cite{Cuntz:Dimension_functions} described quasitraces on~\(A\) through states on~\(W(A)\), in order to ``make available for \(\Cst\)\nb-algebras the results of Goodearl and Handelman~\cite{Goodearl-Handelman:Rank_K0}''.
+The Cuntz semigroup turned out to be crucial in Elliott's programme of classifying nuclear separable simple \(\Cst\)\nb-algebras (alias \emph{Elliott \(\Cst\)\nb-algebras}).
 Toms~\cite{Toms:On_class} showed that the classification only works under an additional regularity assumption.
 According to the Toms--Winter conjecture, this should be one of the following conditions: finite nuclear dimension, \(\ZZ\)\nb-stability or strict comparison.
-Nowadays, it is known that, for nuclear \(\Cst\)\nb-algebras, finite nuclear dimension and \(\ZZ\)\nb-stability are equivalent. \emph{Strict comparison} is formulated in terms of states on the Cuntz semigroup \(W(A)\) in~\cites{Elliott-Robert-Santiago:The_Cone, Rordam:stable_and_real_rank}.
-It follows from a variation of Tarski's Theorem that it is equivalent to \(W(A)\) being \emph{almost unperforated}.
-R\o{}rdam~\cite{Rordam:stable_and_real_rank} used this version of Tarski's Theorem to prove that every \(\ZZ\)\nb-stable \(\Cst\)\nb-algebra~\(A\) has strict comparison, and almost unperforated~\(W(A)\).
-R\o{}rdam's variation of Tarski's Theorem reappears in a number of papers (see \cite{Rordam:On_simple_II}*{Proposition 3.1}, \cite{Rordam:stable_and_real_rank}*{Proposition 3.2}, \cite{Ortega-Perera-Rordam:CFP_Cuntz}*{Proposition~2.1}) where it is usually attributed to Goodearl--Handelman~\cite{Goodearl-Handelman:Rank_K0}.
+Nowadays, it is known that finite nuclear dimension and \(\ZZ\)\nb-stability are equivalent for infinite-dimensional, separable, simple, unital, nuclear C*-algebras.
+In~\cite{Rordam:stable_and_real_rank} R\o{}rdam proved that every \(\ZZ\)\nb-stable \(\Cst\)\nb-algebra~\(A\) has almost unperforated~\(W(A)\), and that almost unperforation implies strict comparison for exact simple unital~\(A\).
+The latter implication used a characterisation of stable domination in~\(W(A)\) in terms of states on~\(W(A)\), which was made explicit in \cite{Ortega-Perera-Rordam:CFP_Cuntz}*{Proposition~2.1} but it appeared in proofs of \cite{Rordam:On_simple_II}*{Proposition 3.1}, \cite{Rordam:stable_and_real_rank}*{Proposition 3.2}.
+It is attributed to Goodearl--Handelman~\cite{Goodearl-Handelman:Rank_K0} in these sources.
 However, we believe it is much closer to Tarski's Theorem.
-In fact, it is equivalent to it.
-We give a full self-contained proof of these results for general preordered monoids in Appendix~\ref{sec:Rordam-Tarski} because all previous accounts give rather sketchy proofs and impose extra conditions that we want to avoid.
-We also introduce a weaker property than almost unperforation, which is closely related to the dichotomy between pure infiniteness and stable finiteness.
+Almost unperforation is closely related to the dichotomy between pure infiniteness and stable finiteness for simple \(\Cst\)\nb-algebras.
 R\o{}rdam's examples in \cite{Rordam:finite_and_infinite}*{Theorem~6.10} show that this dichotomy may fail in general.